ComboFix is an Anti-Malware tool used by advanced malware technicians

 Read and abide by the disclaimer people.
 It's there for a reason.
 Stick to running and protecting yourself with a good AV and firewall and an anti-malware scanner or two.
 If you feel you need a second opinion, try running online scans.
 If you feel you might need surgery, come here to BC and ask for help--that is what we're here for.

-The following is a warning provided by the staff when we see its use mentioned outside of the Virus, Trojan, Spyware, and Malware Removal Logs Forum:
+The following is a typical warning provided by the staff when we see its' use mentioned outside of the Virus, Trojan, Spyware, and Malware Removal Logs Forum:

 No one should be using ComboFix unless specifically instructed to do so by a Malware Removal Expert who can interpret the logs.
 It is a powerful tool intended by its creator to be "used under the guidance and supervision of an expert", NOT for general public or personal use.
 Combofix was never meant to be used as a general purpose malware scanner like SuperAntispyware or Malwarebytes' Anti-Malware which scan individual drives or different folders on a computer for viruses.
 Using this tool incorrectly could lead to disastrous problems with your operating system such as preventing it from ever starting again.
 When issues arise due to complex malware infections, possible false detections, problems running ComboFix or with other security tools causing conflicts, experts are usually aware of them and can advise what should or should not be done while providing individual assistance.
 Those attempting to use ComboFix on their own do not have such information and are at risk when running the tool in an unsupervised environment.
 Please read Combofix's Disclaimer.

 ComboFix is provided as is, without warranty of any kind.
 All